-Recital scheduling
+Recital Scheduling

-Students wishing to give applied music recitals, whether or not for the purpose of fulfilling degree requirements, must schedule the recitals in the Concerts Office.
-Graduate conducting recitals must be scheduled in the Choral Activities Office.
+Students wishing to give applied music and/or conducting recitals, whether or not for the purpose of fulfilling degree requirements, must schedule the recitals in the Office of Performance Management.
 Either prior or subsequent approval or confirmation by a department may be required in order to confirm the recital date.
-A recital date not confirmed by departmental authorization may be released by the Concerts Office.
+A recital date not confirmed by departmental authorization may be released by the Office of Performance Management.
 No required recitals may be scheduled during final exam week in May.

-Examinations and assignments
+Examinations and Assignments